 If you already have integrated Google Mobile Ads (GMA) SDK in your app, then combining it with GAM is easy.
 The SDK handles tasks such as making ad requests, displaying ads, and gathering data about ad efficiency.

 The same GMA SDK can also be used for AdX and AdMob.

 After adding the GMA SDK, you can create or update line items to work on your mobile inventory.

-GAM uses key-values to identify inventory, pages, and ad slots.
-Publishers can also develop key values by using visitor information (e.g., location, age, and interests).
+GAM uses key values to identify inventory, pages, and ad slots.
+Publishers can also develop key values using visitor information (e.g., location, age, and interests).